-The stock answer is that a patent is enforceable for 20 years upon filing.
+The stock answer is that a patent is enforceable for 20 years after filing.
 However, this is not the complete picture.
-First off, the patent term doesn’t start until grant of the patent which may be anywhere from a few months for design patent and a couple of years for a utility patent.
+First off, the patent term doesn’t start until the grant of the patent which may be anywhere from a few months for a design patent and a couple of years for a utility patent.
 The patent term is dependent upon the following factors:

-1. Was the first filed patent application a non provisional patent application or provisional patent application?
+1. Was the first filed patent application a nonprovisional patent application or a provisional patent application?
 Provisional patent applications do not affect the patent term of any patent maturing from the follow-on non-provisional patent application.

-2. Were there any delays either by the patent applicant or the patent office.
+2. Were there any delays either by the patent applicant or the patent office?
 The USPTO will give the patent applicant a patent term extension for any delays by the patent office.
-The USPTO will subtract from the patent term extension for any delays by the patent application.
+The USPTO will subtract from the patent term adjustment for any delays by the patent application.

 4. Were all maintenance fees paid and current?
 If you fail to pay a maintenance fee, then the patent expires.

 I invite you to contact me with your patent questions at (949) 433-0900 or [email protected].
 Please feel free to forward this article to your friends.

 As an Orange County Patent Attorney, I serve Orange County, Irvine, Los Angeles, San Diego, and surrounding cities.